rcurty/qualdata-training/README.md

 This website aims to help researchers better and more ethically manage and share qualitative data from human subjects research.

 This course is designed to help you navigate best data management practices throughout the research data lifecycle while working with qualitative data from human subjects.
-A running example using a toy dataset will allow you to practice some of the concepts you learn and provide more concrete examples of application.
+A running example using a toy dataset will allow you to practice some of the concepts you learn and provide more concrete application examples.

 Among other things, by the end of this self-pacing course, learners should expect: